Red Antigua Logo slogan

 Absolute beginner's Emacs

-This tutorial describes how to setup Emacs on Windows (tested with Emacs 21.3 and Emacs W32 22.0.92.1 on Windows XP Professional).
+This tutorial describes how to setup Emacs on Windows.

 1. .emacs-win (save as .emacs on your local box)